sveltejs/learn.svelte.dev/content/tutorial/01-svelte/07-lifecycle/03-update/README.md

 title: beforeUpdate and afterUpdate
 ---

-> The Eliza Chatbot in this exercise don't currently work.
-You can switch to the old tutorial instead: https://svelte.dev/tutorial/update
+> The Eliza Chatbot in this exercise doesn't currently work.
+For now, you can use the old tutorial instead: https://svelte.dev/tutorial/update

 The `beforeUpdate` function schedules work to happen immediately before the DOM is updated. `afterUpdate` is its counterpart, used for running code once the DOM is in sync with your data.